You-Gao/Blog/_books/2025-01-01-democratizing-innovation.md

 Ironically enough, when Hippel is discussing manufacturer firms and ways to work with user innovation in software, he points to Red Hat Enterprise Linux, which, after 13 or so years and being acquired by IBM, has "betrayed" or stirred up quite a lot of controversy.
 They have gone to the side of being a manufacturer instead of a user firm, and one that is egregiously bastardizing open-source contributors by profiting off of their efforts[^4].
 But going back to when Hippel wrote this text, he highlighted how Red Hat as a firm dealt with monetizing open-source with respect to providing technical support for the project.

->  (3) Manufacturers may sell products or services that are complementary to user-developed innovations.
+>  "(3) Manufacturers may sell products or services that are complementary to user-developed innovations."

 This monetization model was reasonably uncontroversial.
 You have a group of users contributing to an OS for the use of each other without any care for funding.
 Then you have Red Hat that takes this OS and contributes to it as well, but also says: "If anyone wants to support, you can get it from us."
 The concern was when they decided they would go and make their upstream version behind a paywall.
 This move modified their relation to the users as more of a user-to-manufacturer than user-to-user.
 The decision can be interpreted as Red Hat supplanting itself on top of the open-source community, similar to what Amazon did to ElasticSearch.
 In the end, though, it feels more complex than that.
 On the one hand, a case can be made that Red Hat being profitable is suitable for open-source because it means that user innovators can get paid for what they do explicitly by Red Hat.
 On the other hand, there is still the argument that this corporation's supplanting is a net negative to the ethos of the open-source community.